New Brunswick's Alcohol Treatment Programs

 Alcohol treatment programs are becoming more prevalent in the United States.
 Although many people drink socially and do not become addicted, there are individuals that suffer from alcohol addiction.
-New Brunswick alcohol treatment programs help alcoholics overcome their alcohol dependency.
+Alcohol treatment programs in New Brunswick help alcoholics overcome their alcohol dependency.
 Alcohol treatment does not simply help addicts achieve sobriety, it helps them maintain it.
-Don’t let substance abuse control your life for one more day, seek alcohol treatment, and let us help you get your life back.
+Don't let substance abuse control your life for one more day, seek alcohol treatment, and get the help you need to get your life back.

 About Alcohol Addiction

 In many cases, alcoholism seems to be reoccurring in families.
 Genetics influence the likelihood of developing an addiction.
 Genetics alone do not determine who will become an alcoholic; environmental factors account for the remainder of the risk.
 The environmental factors causing a need for addiction therapy include:

 Social pressure – friends or family of the addict can be a source of pressure.
 Social situations where drinks are readily available pose a serious threat to a person's sobriety, and in the case of an addict, only make matter worse.

 Emotional problems – When an individual is feeling depressed due to the loss of a loved one, a broken marriage or loss of a job, he or she may resort to drinking alcohol to numb the pain and anxiety.
 The need for alcohol rehabilitation becomes evident when alcohol use has become a daily routine of self-medication that the user is dependent on it to make it through the day.